 The Spectator recently revealed that Milne has written the forward for a book which largely defends the East German secret police, the Stasi.
 Given their apparent sympathy for authoritarian dictatorships, is it time to ask just how committed to democracy some of Corbyn’s inner circle really are?

-The full discussion between Milne and Galloway, who reminisce at length about East European communism, can be viewed below.
+The full discussion between Milne and Galloway, who reminisce at length about East European communism, can be viewed below (1 January 2019 edit – the full interview has now been pulled from Youtube so I’ve replaced it with an abbreviated version):

 Reddit this article ↓